mdn/content/files/en-us/web/css/scroll-timeline-axis/index.md

 {{CSSRef}}{{SeeCompatTable}}

-The **`scroll-timeline-axis`** [CSS](/en-US/docs/Web/CSS) property is used to specify the scrollbar direction that will be used to provide the timeline for a scroll-timeline animation.
+The **`scroll-timeline-axis`** [CSS](/en-US/docs/Web/CSS) property is used to specify the scrollbar direction that will be used to provide the timeline for a scroll-driven animation.

 In a scroll-timeline animation, the animation progress is determined by a scrollbar position rather than time or some other dimension.
 The [`scroll-timeline-name`](/en-US/docs/Web/CSS/scroll-timeline-name) property defines a name that can be used to identify an element as the source of a scroll-timeline; the `scroll-timeline-axis` defines the horizontal or vertical scrollbar in the container that will provide the timeline.

-> **Note:** If the element does not display a scrollbar in the axis dimension, no timeline will be created.
+> **Note:** If the element does not overflow its container in the axis dimension or if the overflow is hidden or clipped, no timeline will be created.

 The `scroll-timeline-axis` (and `scroll-timeline-name`) property can also be set using the [`scroll-timeline`](/en-US/docs/Web/CSS/scroll-timeline) shorthand property.